Sunlighter/GraphicsTerminal/README.md

 Behavior is undefined if two or more threads or tasks try to use the same graphics terminal at the same time.
 However, it is safe to pass a graphics terminal from one thread or task to another.

+**Breaking Change.** In version 1.0.0, the functions `ShowBusyFormAsync` and `ShowDialogAsync` were incorrectly named `ShowBusyForm` and `ShowDialog`.
+The functionality was the same.
+I detected this misnaming after a few hours, and even though a renaming like this is a breaking change, I released the fix as version 1.0.1 (instead of 2.0.0 as Semantic Versioning would have required), because 1.0.0 was only out there for a few hours.
+I recommend not using 1.0.0.